STICK IT TO THE MAN …

 That being true, the Court said, this was pretty clearly a project related to a rental property, and pretty clearly excluded from the Tal’s insurance policy, a happy ending for common sense but not so happy for Tal and Rosemary, both of whom hoped State Farm’s deep pocket would solve their problems.

 Stills v.
 Mims, 973 So.2d 118 (La.App., 2007).
 Stills rented her home from Tal and Tommie Lee Mims.
 Tal operated a business named Tal’s Custom Landscaping, Inc. When a storm caused a tree to fall on the roof of the home.
 Stills informed Tal of the damage, and he came to remove the tree.
 In doing so, a limb fell from the roof onto the ground and injured Stills’ son, LeWilliam.
 Stills sued Tal and Tommie Lee Mims, and added State Farm as a defendant.
-She alleged State Farm had in effect at the time of the accident a policy covering the Mims’ actions of the defendants.
+She alleged State Farm had in effect at the time of the accident a policy covering the Mims’ actions.

 State Farm filed a motion for summary judgment asserting that the homeowner’s policy issued to Tal Mims was for his personal residence at 2508 Lindholm Street, and that State Farm never issued a policy for 604 Central Avenue, where the accident occurred.
 State Farm asserted that the liability and medical payments coverages provided in the policy excluded bodily injury and property damage “arising out of the rental or holding for rental of any part of any premises by any insured” and “arising out of premises owned or rented to any insured, which is not an insured location.”
-The trial court granted summary judgment in favor of State Farm, finding no coverage under Mims’ homeowner’s policy.
-Both Stills and Mims appealed.
+The trial court granted summary judgment in favor of State Farm, finding no coverage under the Mims’ homeowner’s policy.
+Both Stills and the Mims appealed.

 Held: The trial court’s dismissal of State Farm Insurance was upheld.
-Stills argued that her claim was based on Mims’ negligence in cutting the tree down, and not on any property defect, making the insured location issue irrelevant.
-Both Stills and Mims asserted that the business pursuit exclusion did not apply, because Mims’ actions fell under the exception for activities ordinarily incident to non-business pursuits.
+Stills argued that her claim was based on the Mims’ negligence in cutting the tree down, and not on any property defect, making the insured location issue irrelevant.
+Both Stills and the Mims asserted that the business pursuit exclusion did not apply, because the Mims’ actions fell under the exception for activities ordinarily incident to non-business pursuits.